German far right party on the rise

 Story highlights

-- Alternative für Deutschland, defeats the Christian Democratic Union in local elections in Mecklenburg-Vorpommern

-- The Christian Democratic Union is Angela Merkel's party; Mecklenburg-Vorpommern is her home state
+- A far-right party relegated Angela Merkel's party in her home state to third

-(CNN)Another vote in Germany shows the growing strength of the far right, this time by defeating the nation's major party on Chancellor Angela Merkel's home turf.
+- Experts say it's a big deal, but it's not clear what it means for next year's national election

+(CNN)Could the success of a far right party in Germany's local elections be a harbinger of things to come?

+The Sunday contest was viewed by many as a referendum on Chancellor Angela Merkel's immigration policy, and her party suffered a significant defeat on Merkel's home turf.

-Alternative für Deutschland, or AFD, defeated the Christian Democratic Union in local elections in the state of Mecklenburg-Vorpommern this weekend, coming in second behind the Social Democratic Party, according to exit polls.
+Alternative für Deutschland, or AfD, defeated the Christian Democratic Union -- Merkel's party -- in local elections in the state of Mecklenburg-Vorpommern this weekend, coming in second behind the Social Democratic Party, according to exit polls.

-"The elections in Mecklenburg-Vorpommern show that the citizens are no longer intimidated by the lip service of the old parties," AFD party leader Frauke Petry tweeted Sunday.
+"The elections in Mecklenburg-Vorpommern show that the citizens are no longer intimidated by the lip service of the old parties," AfD party leader Frauke Petry tweeted Sunday.

 • 20.8% Alternative für Deutschland